30 Jan Vortex Bladeless biography & current stage

 Vortex is a vertical, slender and cylinder-shaped wind generator.
 It is composed of a fixed part where the device is attached to a basement, and a flexible part which, acting as a cantilever, interacts freely with the fluid in an oscillation movement.

 Due to its brilliant design, it has no gears or moving parts in contact, so it needs no oils nor lubricants.
 The device’s operation couldn’t be easier, almost plug-and-go, it barely requires maintenance and operative costs.
-All these features makes it perfect for private energy generation and distributed energy; put it in your yard or over your roof!
+All these features make it perfect for distributed energy.

 The alternator transforms mechanical energy into electricity.
 It counts with neodymium magnets and its stator is located inside of the mobile part of the device.